tababio/taba/README.md

 <h3>How to install Taba</h3>
 You need to have Python 3.5 or 3.6 installed on your computer to run Taba.
-In addition, you also need NumPy (1.14.5), Matplotlib, scikit-learn (0.19.1), pyqt4 and SciPy (1.1.0).
-You can use a higher version as well.
+In addition, you also need NumPy (1.14.5*), Matplotlib, scikit-learn (0.19.1*), pyqt4 and SciPy (1.1.0*).

-Windows
+*You can use a higher version as well.

+<h4>Windows</h4>

 Step 1.
 Download Taba (available here)